San Diego Air & Space Museum: Modern Jet and Space Age Gallery

-This gallery contains a Douglas A-4B Skyhawk, F/A-18A Hornet "Blue Angel 1", Gemini spacecraft (replica), and an Apollo Command and Service Module mock-up.
+This gallery contains a Douglas A-4B Skyhawk, F/A-18A Hornet "Blue Angel 1", Gemini spacecraft (replica), an Apollo Command and Service Module mock-up, and flight vehicles, like the Ryan Firebee and General Atomics MQ-1 Predator.

 At the far end of the gallery is the Boeing GPS-12 Satellite.
 This was an operational ground spare.
 Launched into space for the original GPS constellation were 23 operational spacecraft and two on-orbit spares.
 Several spares were flight-ready on the ground in case there were malfunctions in orbit, these spacecraft could be launched as replacements.
 When the next generation of spacecraft was developed, the ground spares were no longer needed, and one was donated to the museum.
 On display is a flight-ready GPS satellite.

 Along the inside wall of this gallery is the cockpit canopy of the North American X-15.
 This supersonic rocket plane first flew on June 8, 1959, with Scott Crossfield at the controls.
 Also in the display case near the canopy is Crossfield's flight suit from the X-15 and the air conditioning case used by Neil Armstrong when he was an X-15 pilot.
 Eight of the X-15 pilots flew into space (above 60 mi) to earn their astronaut wings.

 The many astronauts who grew up and lived in the San Diego area include Wally Schirra, the only astronaut to command missions in Mercury, Gemini, and Apollo.